Please see below to find information that will help you and your band prepare for your visit to JMU.

 Still cameras are permitted for JMU football games; however, in no instance may photography interfere with access ways, aisles, or other guests' enjoyment of the game.
 Video cameras are not permitted.

-Concession stands open 90 minutes prior to the game and are located throughout the stadium.
+Concession stands will be open during the entire event, and are are located throughout the stadium concourses.
 No outside food or beverage may be brought inside the stadium.
 The lower upper concourse (300-400 levels) will not open until 1pm.

 EMERGENCY EVACULATION/LIGHTNING DETECTION SYSTEM